 Quality as a Organizational Strategy (QOS)

-In healthcare and education improvement, improvers have experienced the benefits of applying improvement science and related tools and methods to solve problems that matter.
+Organizational improvers have experienced the benefits of applying improvement science and the related tools and methods to solve problems that matter.
 Now, leaders have started to think about how to do quality as a strategy for leading organizations.
 How do you lead for quality?
 What does that look like as a management system and philosophy?
 What are the key components?

 In the opening pages of Out Of Crisis, Dr. Deming describes how he taught Japanese leaders the principles of quality control and reducing variation from Walter Shewhart’s work at Bell Labs.
 Dr. Deming references two key lessons that contributed to their quality “awakening” and became key parts of the quality management philosophy.